 Medical practice - physician assistants - supervision requirements - liability - representation on Colorado medical board - appropriation.
 The act establishes supervisory requirements for physician assistants who:

 - Have practiced for less than 3 years;

 - Have practiced for 3 years or more; or

 - Have practiced for at least 12 months and are making a substantive change in their scope of practice or practice area.

-Current law states that a licensed physician may be responsible for the direction and supervision of up to 4 physician assistants at any one time and may be responsible for the direction and supervision of more than 4 physician assistants upon receiving specific approval from the Colorado medical board (board).
-The bill states that a licensed physician may be responsible for the direction and supervision of up to 8 physician assistants at any one time.
+The act states that a licensed physician may be responsible for the direction and supervision of up to 8 physician assistants at any one time.
 A licensed physician shall not be made responsible for the direction and supervision of more than 4 physician assistants unless the licensed physician agrees to assume the responsibility.

-The bill states that a physician assistant who has practiced for at least 3 years may be liable for damages resulting from negligence in providing care to a patient; except that a physician assistant is not liable for any such damages that occur as a result of the physician assistant following a direct order from a supervising physician.
-A physician assistant who may be liable for damages shall maintain professional liability insurance in an amount not less than one million dollars per claim and three million dollars for all claims.
+The act states that a physician assistant who has practiced for at least 3 years may be liable for damages resulting from negligence in providing care to a patient, unless the damages occur as a result of the physician assistant following a direct order from a supervising physician, and shall maintain professional liability insurance in an amount not less than $1 million per claim and $3 million for all claims.

 For the 2019-20 fiscal year, the act appropriates $4,650 to the department of regulatory agencies for use by the division of professions and occupations.

 Specified provisions of the act are contingent upon House Bill 19-1172 becoming law.

 (Note: This summary applies to this bill as enacted.)